deanilvincent/deanilvincent.github.io/_posts/2018-01-12-steps-in-creating-simple-but-dynamic-powerful-web-app-using-asp-net-core-mvc-connected-to-a-database.md

 ### 7.0 Locate your Project using Command Line

-7.1 Open your installed git bash by search in our windows "Git Bash" (You can use Windows PowerShell)
+7.1 Open your installed git bash by searching in our windows "Git Bash" (You can use Windows PowerShell)

 7.2 Locate your project with this following commands until you reach the main project files.